 Commemorative Mount Prospect Train Station Ornament

 Make Mount Prospect part of your holiday tradition with a gleaming tree ornament.
-This commemorative ornament depicts the historic downtown Mount Prospect Train Station.
+This commemorative ornament depicts the historic downtown Mount Prospect Train Station.$15.00 each or three for $40.

 Central School Commemorative Ornament

 Make Mount Prospect part of your holiday tradition with a gleaming tree ornament.
-This commemorative ornament depicts the 1896 Central School, which was moved in May of 2008 and is currently being restored by the Mount Prospect Historical Society.
+This commemorative ornament depicts the 1896 Central School, which was moved in May of 2008 and is currently being restored by the Mount Prospect Historical Society.$15.00 each or three for $40.

 Set of Commemorative Christmas Ornaments (all three ornaments)